andersonom/rushorders/README.md

 - Correlation ID
 - Customizing EF mapping SQL char limitation and automatic CreatedDate
 - Authentication and Authorization was already outside scope
-- Capture log from ILogger at Middleware.ErrorHandlingMiddleware
+- Capture log from ILogger at Middleware.ErrorHandlingMiddleware and write the log somewhere

 #Some utilized libs to mention:
 - MongoDB.Driver